Kazooka503/ASP.NET-CMS/README.md

         }
 ```

-The second problem arrived occured immediately after solving the first.
+The second problem occured immediately after solving the first.
-When a user attempted to upload a photo they were met with,<br>
+When a user attempted to upload a photo they were now met with,<br>
 "``` The parameter conversion from type 'System.String' to type ''X' failed because no type converter can convert between these types```".<br><br>

 This turned out to a pretty simple fix.
 The issued lied with the binding for the Create method.<br>